 What are Antidiabetic agents

-Type I diabetes is where the body does not produce any insulin, so insulin is the only treatment choice.
-Injected insulin acts similar to endogenous insulin to lower blood glucose levels.
+Type I diabetes is a condition where the body does not produce any insulin.
+Therefore, insulin is the only treatment effective for type 1 diabetes.
+Injected insulin acts just like naturally occurring insulin to lower blood glucose levels.

 Types of Antidiabetic agents

 Please refer to the drug classes listed below for further information.